cielavenir/salsa-matplotlib/doc/devel/coding_guide.rst

 Branch selection for pull requests
 ----------------------------------

-Generally, all pull requests should target the master branch.
+Generally, all pull requests should target the main branch.

 Other branches are fed through :ref:`automatic <automated-backports>` or :ref:`manual <manual-backports>`.
 Directly